 - Precancerous or cancerous lesions.

-If it is thrush, your provider will likely order an antifungal rinse.
-You’ll swish, swish, swish for 10 to 14 days, which will help the body regain the natural yeast balance.
+If it is thrush, your healthcare provider will likely order an antifungal rinse.
+You’ll swish, swish, swish for 10 to 14 days, which will help your body regain its natural yeast balance.

 But if your symptoms still don’t improve, or you have recurrent episodes of thrush, visit an ear, nose and throat specialist (otolaryngologist) to discuss the diagnosis and treatment.

-People who are prone to thrush — whether from dentures, immune system-suppressing drugs or a condition such as HIV — can take steps to avoid it (because you can’t be on an antifungal medication forever).
+People who are prone to thrush — whether from dentures, immune system-suppressing drugs or a condition like HIV — can take steps to avoid it (because you can’t be on an antifungal medication forever).

 Dr. Reisman recommends these behaviors to prevent thrush:

-- See the dentist: Practice good oral hygiene, including a professional dental cleaning twice a year.
+- See your dentist.
+Practice good oral hygiene, including getting a professional dental cleaning twice a year.